 If you have noticed, your pet cat enjoys smelling your nose and mouth.
 Weird.
 Isn’t it?
-But actually, what do you expect from an animal that has 45-200 million olfactory receptors.
-People often complain about how cats smell when they eat something or sleeping.
+But actually, what do you expect from an animal that has 45-200 million olfactory receptors?
+People often complain about how cats smell when they eat something or sleep.
 They try to grab the face using their paws to smell.
-Whether you feel annoyed or not, they are ever going to stop.
+Whether you feel annoyed or not, they are never going to stop.

 The science behind cat smelling

-Consider a human being of average weight 60kgs, and the smelling sensory is available in the surface area of 10cm2.
-In cats that weigh 30kgs, these smelling sensory is present in 20cm2.
+Consider a human being of an average weight of 60kgs, and the smelling sensory is available in the surface area of 10cm2.
+In cats that weigh 30kgs, these smelling senses are present in 20cm2.
 That is why they tend to sniff around most often.

-The studies published earlier in 2017 came up with the theory that the cats smelling is merely not a number game.
+The studies published earlier in 2017 came up with the theory that the cats’ smell is merely not a number game.
 It is understood that cats also possess scent receptor proteins in them, which allows them to differentiate the smell in the environment.
-This protein is available in humans as two variants while the cats have them like thirty.
+This protein is available in humans as two variants while cats have like thirty.

 In this technique, they keep their nostrils closed and inhale near the object with their mouth open.
 In this way, they can use the flehmen tissue to understand the smell.
 But this is only used when they feel the danger in the surrounding or wanted to find their potential mate.

 Hence, when the cats try to smell your breath, there is no need to worry.
 They are merely and unavoidably trying to extract information from your surroundings.
 However, there are other times when cats smell your face surprisingly.